-Clinical trials develop new approaches in treating and preventing various medical problems.
+Clinical trial develop new approaches in treating and preventing various medical problems.
 Participants volunteer in order to contribute to medical advancement while receiving access to innovative treatments not yet available to the general population.
 Clinical trials gather the necessary data to approve, and potentially alter, treatments for widespread of diseases.
 Studies like these analyze the effects of the trials to guarantee safety and efficacy.

 Clinical trials conducted at Mir Neurology & Spine Center provide developing treatment options for participating patients.
 The center specializes in trials including, but not limited to: